zhliau/fika-spt-server-docker/README.md

 ### When SPT updates
 A new image will be tagged with the new SPT version number, and thus you will need to
-- Update the image version tag
+- Update the image version tag e.g. `fika-spt-server-docker:3.9.8` to `fika-spt-server-docker:3.10.0`
-- Pull the new image
+- Pull the new image with `docker pull` or `docker-compose pull`
-- Restart the container
+- Bring up the container again with `docker run` or `docker-compose up`

 The image will validate that your SPT version in the serverfiles matches the image's expected SPT version, and if not it will
 - Back up the entire `user/` directory to a `backups/spt/` directory in the mounted server directory